LankeyBoard/RulesGraph/generalRules.md

 slug: LUCK-TEST

-A Luck Test is a special kind of Test without any Stat attached and cannot be helped on.
-It's just a Test to see if the player is lucky.
+A Luck Test is a special kind of Test without any Stat attached and cannot be helped with.
+It's just a Test to see if the character is lucky.
+Fortune's Favor can still be used on Luck Tests.

 EG: Smee the Shapeshifter wants to know what the smartest animals are around to communicate with.
 They aren't willing to track or spend time looking around for a smart animal so this wouldn't be a Test of their Heart or Intellect, instead it will be a Test of Luck.